Cacasapo/SC_LE_WHM/README.md

 # SC_LE_WHM
-Script to use Let's Encrypt certificates in a WHM install with ScreenConnect You must have your domain setup in cpanel under a regular user and Screenconnect must already be configured to use SSL.
+Script to use Let's Encrypt certificates in a WHM install with ScreenConnect.

+You must have your domain setup in cpanel under a regular user and Screenconnect must already be configured to use SSL.
 This script merely checks to see if the LE cert has been modified and copies it+key to the Screenconnect install.